 Natural History: Adults seldom seen except in clear water or when caught in commercial fishing nets.
 Adults eat crayfish, small fish, snails, insects, worms, and tadpoles.
 Reproduction occurs from August into October.
 Female lays 250-450 eggs in long beaded strings in gravel depressions excavated by male under large submerged rock or log.
 Male releases sperm over eggs in nest and remains to protect them during development.
 Slimy skin secretions are toxic and probably repel predatory fish.
 The only predator of large adults is man.

 Distribution Notes: The Eastern Hellbender is known in Illinois from only a handful of records in six counties, all in the Wabash or Ohio drainages and all but one prior to 1960.
 Only two of these records come from inland waters; one from the lower Cache River (Ohio River drainage) near Ullin, IL and one from Skillet Fork Creek (Little Wabash drainage) in Hamilton Co.
 The latter is represented by a photo from a local newspaper.
 The remaining records are from the Wabash and Ohio rivers.
-The most recent specimen, from the Wabash River near Maunie, IL in 1989, was caught by a commercial fisherman.
+The most recent specimen, from the Wabash River near Maunie, White County, IL in 1989, was caught by a commercial fisherman.